 It is 6am in Managua, Nicaragua and I’m working through my 30th sleepless hour at the La Mascota Hospital.
-Holman Padilla, the main character in my documentary, has just awoken in pain from one of the most complicated surgical procedures possible: a pediatric heart surgery.
+Holman Padilla, the main character in my documentary Surgeons of Hope, has just woken in pain from one of the most complicated surgical procedures possible: a pediatric heart surgery.
 Holman and his mother knew that without the procedure, Holman would eventually die.
 Still, it was hard to watch his sternum cut open by a bone saw.

 Eventually, I’ll have to leave and go back to the hotel.
 I need to transfer my footage, sleep, and eat.
 There isn’t anywhere to sit except for a few chairs outside of the ICU bathroom and I hate taking up a chair when Carmen, Holman’s mother, is sitting on the hospital floor.